Bernie Banton: Honours

-In the Queen's Birthday Honours of 13 June 2005 he was made a Member of the Order of Australia "for service to the community, particularly as an advocate for people affected by asbestos-related illnesses".
+In the Queen's Birthday Honours of 13 June 2005, Banton was made a Member of the Order of Australia "for service to the community, particularly as an advocate for people affected by asbestos-related illnesses".

 Banton's family accepted the NSW government's offer of a state funeral, which was held on 5 December 2007.
 Both the Australian and the NSW state flags were lowered to half mast that day on all NSW government buildings and establishments, as a mark of respect.

 On 21 January 2009, a new asbestos diseases research institute at Sydney's Concord Repatriation General Hospital was named the Bernie Banton Centre.
 The facility is the world's first standalone research facility dedicated to the treatment and prevention of asbestos-related diseases.
 The Bernie Banton Bridge, which carries Marsden Street over the Parramatta River in Parramatta also bears his name.

 Banton also had a foundation named in his honour.
-The Bernie Banton Foundation was an Australian not-for-profit organisation devoted to asbestos awareness and education, support and patient advocacy on behalf of asbestos related disease sufferers, their carers and loved ones.
-The Foundation's aim was to be: ‘The voice of reason for Australian asbestos related disease sufferers, their carers and loved ones, allied health and care providers, and to the wider community.’
+The Bernie Banton Foundation was an Australian not-for-profit organisation devoted to asbestos awareness and education, support and patient advocacy on behalf of asbestos-related disease sufferers, their carers and loved ones.
+The Foundation's aim was to be: "The voice of reason for Australian asbestos related disease sufferers, their carers and loved ones, allied health and care providers, and to the wider community."
 The foundation was launched by the Prime Minister, The Hon Kevin Rudd, on 11 September 2009 at Sydney's Concord Repatriation General Hospital.